Why does this exist?

 Who made this?

 Hi, I'm @blazfxx.
-I make random tools when something annoys me enough.
+I run BOXU and build random tools when something annoys me enough.
 This was one of those times.

 The code is open source on GitHub if you want to poke around or suggest improvements.
 Or just use it and never think about it again — that's cool too.